antonismpats/ApartnmentData/README.md

 # ApartnmentData
 This SQL script is part of a data preprocessing or cleaning project, related to USA real estate data stored in the "ApartmentData" table.
+The quert run on SQL Server Management Studio 19.

 Let's analyze each section of the script: